 Sandra Guerra Thompson

-She is an elected member of the American Law Institute and was appointed to the Board of Advisors for the Institute's sentencing reform project.
+Professor Thompson is an elected member of the American Law Institute since 1999 and was appointed to the Board of Advisors for the ALI’s sentencing reform project.
 In 2000, she served as Chair of the Criminal Justice Section of the Association of American Law Schools.
-She was named one of the top 25 Women of Vision for 2009 by Hispanic Business magazine.
-A native of Laredo, Texas, she was named a “2014 Mustang Legend” by Laredo’s J.W.
-Nixon High School, her alma mater.
+Since 2019, she is an elected Council Member for the International Association of Evidence Science.

 B.A., Yale University; J.D., Yale University